Unconventional Path to Becoming an Eagle Squadron Pilot

 Squadrons 13 through 15 produced 24 graduates, with 10 of them going to Eagle Squadrons.

 Squadron 16 was the last Squadron to be formed before the Japanese bombed Pearl Harbor on December 7, 1941.
 By the end of December, the Refresher training program was relocated to War Eagle Field in Lancaster, CA. after all non-military flying was banned in the Glendale, CA area.
 Spiros “Steve” Pisanos was one of two graduates from Squadron 16 to become an Eagle Squadron member.
 He also became a World War II Double Ace.
-Similar to Don Gentile from Squadron 12, most of his advanced training was conducted in military aircraft, with his time in a Spartan Executive being limited to cross country flights.
+Similar to Don Gentile from Squadron 12, most of his advanced training was conducted in military aircraft, with his time in a Spartan Executive being limited to cross country training flights.

 Steve Pisanos in 1942